unculture/creative-boilerplate/readme.md

 |-------------------|-----------|---------------|
 | `npm run dev`     | no        | yes           |
 | `npm run prod`    | yes       | no            |

+#### Custom Tasks

+Any custom tasks specific to the creative should be defined `./tasks.js` which is automatically included by the CDK.

 ## Creative Structure